WAEC GCE 2026 Registration Form, Fees and Key Dates

 The examination will be a computer-based test.

-Objective papers will be fully CBT, while essay and test of practical papers will run as hybrid examinations.
-Questions will appear on screen, while candidates will write their answers in answer booklets.
+Objective papers will be fully CBT, while essay and test of practical papers will run as hybrid examination.
+Questions will appear on screen, while candidates will write their answers in answers booklets.

 General Information for WAEC GCE Candidates